About the course

 Your research proposal should be written in English and should specify the area in which your research interests lie and why you have chosen this area.
 If you have a particular project in mind, you should describe this and why you are keen to work on this.

 The proposal should be brief but should aim to be helpful to the department in the selection process.
-The overall page count should include any bibliography.
+The overall word count should include any bibliography.

 This will be assessed for: